How are we Tracing Changes Through a Thousand Years?

 - While the philosophical aspect of this question remains unanswered, thankfully the geographical one has been explained to quite an extent.

 Indian Map by Al- Idris and French Cartographer

-The maps by Arab geographer Al-Idrisi (1154) and French cartographer (1720) give a large sketch of the Indian subcontinent as known as earlier times.
+The maps by Arab geographer Al-Idrisi (1154) and French cartographer (1720) gave a large sketch of the Indian subcontinent in earlier times.

-Cartography is making maps., The art and science of graphically representing a geographical area, usually on a flat surface such as a map or chart is known as Cartography.
+- The art and science of graphically representing a geographical area, usually on a flat surface such as a map or chart is known as Cartography.
 It is a part of Geography.
-Someone who makes maps is called a cartographer
+Someone who makes maps is called a cartographer.

-Table on the Features of Map by Al-Idrisi and Map of French Cartographer
+Table depicting Features of Map by Al-Idrisi and Map of French Cartographer

-Historians when read documents, maps and texts from the past they have to be sensitive to the
+When historians read documents, maps, and texts from the past they have to be sensitive to the:

 New and Old Terminologies